SingularityNET-Archive/SingularityNET-Archive-GitBook/timeline/2024/february-2024/week-8.md

 - topics covered: Marketing, Engagement, Task Assignment, Getting Started channel, Onboarding
 - emotions: Friendly, Casual, Thoughtful
 - other: You dont have to be an ambassador to be part of the guild

+### Video Workgroup

+- Type of meeting: Weekly
+- Present: hogantuso [facilitator], devon [documenter], lord kizzy, malik, Slate, Prime, cardano_class
+- Purpose: The main purpose of the meeting was to discuss  social media management, budget constraints, content creation, and technical challenges.
+#### Discussion Points:
+- Weekly meeting agenda outlined by Tuso
+- Updates provided on various aspects including ambassador meetings, marketing efforts, social media content, and video production.
+- Malik as social media manager gave updates about content posting and problem in subtitle of a video clip.
+- Kizzy as a task manager gave updates about the tasks.
+- Discussion on video production budget and scheduling for upcoming content creation
+- Introduction of a new applicant, Prime, who expressed interest in video editing and content creation.
+- Clarifications and discussions on payment procedures for tasks completed within the group.
+- Planning for future topics and collaborations within the group

+#### Decision Items:
+-  Selecting specific individuals to collaborate on suggested topics.
+  - [effect] affectsOnlyThisWorkgroup

+#### Keywords/tags:
+- topics covered: social media management, workgroup updates, new people
+- emotions: speedy , confusing, frustrated